hotosm/osm-merge/doc/splitter.md

 ## Examples

-Use 2 disk files, *8345-project.geojson* is a boundary downloaded from the Tasking Manager, or manually extracted from the database.
+Uses 2 disk files, *8345-project.geojson* is a boundary downloaded from the Tasking Manager, or manually extracted from the database.
 There is a simple utility script **extract.sh** which takes a project ID, and uses it to produce two output files.
 One is the project boundary